 Tesla and its shareholders are betting that momentum for the transformation will build in terms of increasingly strict regulation of internal combustion engines, favorable tax regimes for electric cars and changing perception on the part of the world’s consumers.

 Meanwhile, something like 500,000 people have already paid a deposit to receive their Model 3.
 These are the same type of people who buy cool products on Kickstarter and then seem happy to wait for them despite production delays.
 One of them is a friend and neighbor of mine who is convinced of the future of electric transportation.
 He expects to get his new Tesla in early 2018.
-I hope he does and am looking forward to driving itfull_stop
+I hope he does and am looking forward to driving it

 Mike Rosenberg is Associate Professor of strategic management at IESE Business School where he teaches in the MBA and executive education programs on strategy, sustainability, globalization, and geo-politics.